AvaLicht/Latin101portfolio/translation2.md

 3. huic is a pronoun.
 It is in the dative case.
 4. the sentence structure of omnes dei ei miserunt is transitive active because the woman is the direct object.
 5. data est in this sentence is Perfect, indcative, Passive, Singular, and feminine.
 It means "was given" its conjugation is the 1st.
-6. Ab love is a preposition in this case and it expresses that Pandora was given in love or marriage. **What does it express with this passive verb?**
+6. Ab love is a preposition in this case and it expresses that Pandora was given in love or marriage.
 7. It is the imperfect tense, indicative, active voice, and is third person signular.
-The four principle parts are sum,esse,fui,N/A
+The four principle parts are sum,esse,fui,futurus
-8.

 Long ago, Prometheus, the first son of Iapetus, was fashioned from mud.
 At the same time, Vulcan fashioned woman from mud.

-Minerva and the god of all gifts gave a soul to the woman. **There are two verbs and two complete sentences here in Latin.**

-The name "Pandora" is given to her. **To translate the *perfect* tense, we should say "*was* given" (as you do in the next sentence).**
+Minerva gave her a soul and all the gods sent gifts to her.
+The name "Pandora" was given to her.
 Pandora was given marriage to Epimetheus from Jupiter.
 Their daughter was Pyrrha, the first mortal.